 • Both sides agree the loss exists, but disagree on scope/price.

-• You have complete documentation and the dispute is truly valuation.
+• Your packet is complete, and the dispute is truly valuation.

-• Repeated re-review produces no movement despite complete proof.
+• Repeated re-review produces no movement despite clean proof.

 Bad triggers

-• You haven’t submitted a clean packet yet (appraisal won’t fix missing proof).
+• You haven’t submitted one clean packet yet (appraisal won’t fix missing proof).

 • The dispute is coverage/causation (often a different pathway).